TimmyChan/ConeThesis/README.md

 ### Modules

 #### Experiment.py
 Wrapper file, defines global variables and calls on generateInitialConditions
 	----- Variables -----
 	RMIN, RMAX
 		variables that control random number generators
 	numgen
 		number of generators used in generateCone()

 #### Init.py
 Generates Initial Conditions for the experiment.
 	----- Functions -----
 	generateRandomVector(dim, RMIN, RMAX, verbose=False)
 		GCD_List(args): Returns
-		GCD(a,b): Returns gcd of a and b, returns a if b = 0. generateCone(dim, numgen, RMIN, RMAX, verbose=False)
+		GCD(a,b): Returns gcd of a and b, returns a if b = 0.
+	generateCone(dim, numgen, RMIN, RMAX, verbose=False)
 		Generates proper full dimensional cone.
 	generateOutsideVector(dim, SAGECone, RMIN, RMAX, verbose=False)
-		Takes a cone, called SAGECone, and generates a vector v outside of the cone such that v and -v are both not in SAGECone. generateInitialConditions(dim, gencount, RMIN, RMAX, verbose=False)
+		Takes a cone, called SAGECone, and generates a vector v outside of the cone such that v and -v are both not in SAGECone.
+	generateInitialConditions(dim, gencount, RMIN, RMAX, verbose=False)
 		Calls the above functions, and returns C, D, v, where C is contained in D, with D as the conical hull of C and v.

 #### TopDown.py
 Implements the Top Down Algorithm as described in "The Poset of Rational Cones"
 	----- Functions -----
 	TopDownTrial(C,D,v, verbose=False)
-		Conducts the experiment using the TopDown algorithm TopDownStep(C,D,v, verbose=False)
+		Conducts the experiment using the TopDown algorithm
+	TopDownStep(C,D,v, verbose=False)
 		Conducts one step of the algorithm
 		Takes Hilbert Basis of D, removes shortest extremal ray of D not contained in C Takes conical hull of vectors remaining from previous step, return this intermediate cone.

-Goal:
-BottomUp4D.py - specialized module for 4D bottom up
-  -> BottomUp.py - perhaps not possible...?
-Maybe?